MicrosoftDocs/fabric-docs/docs/data-factory/data-factory-overview.md

 # What is Data Factory in Microsoft Fabric?

-Data Factory in [!INCLUDE [product-name](../includes/product-name.md)] brings the best of our Citizen Data Integration and Pro Data Integration capabilities into a single, modern data integration experience.
-Data Factory in [!INCLUDE [product-name](../includes/product-name.md)] provides out-of-the-box connectivity to more than 100+ relational, non-relational databases, lakehouse, data warehouses, generic interfaces (for example REST APIs, OData) and more.
-With dataflows, you can leverage more than 300 transformations in the dataflows designer, letting you transform data easier and with more flexibility than any other tool—including smart AI-based data transformations.
-With data pipelines, you can leverage the out-of-the-box rich data orchestration capabilities to compose flexible data workflows that meet your enterprise needs.
+Data Factory empowers you with a modern data integration experience to ingest, prepare and transform data from a rich set of data sources (for example, databases, data warehouse, Lakehouse, real-time data, and more).
+Whether you are a citizen or professional developer, you will be able to transform the data with intelligent transformations and leverage a rich set of activities.
+With Data Factory in Microsoft Fabric, we are bringing fast copy  (data movement) capabilities to both dataflows and data pipelines.
+With Fast Copy, you can move data between your favorite data stores blazing fast.
+Most importantly, Fast Copy enables you to bring data to your Lakehouse and Data Warehouse in Microsoft Fabric for analytics.

 [!INCLUDE [df-preview-warning](includes/data-factory-preview-warning.md)]

 There are two primary high-level features Data Factory implements: dataflows and pipelines.

+- Dataflows enable you to leverage more than 300 transformations in the dataflows designer, letting you transform data easier and with more flexibility than any other tool - including smart AI-based data transformations.
+- Data pipelines enable you to leverage the out-of-the-box rich data orchestration capabilities to compose flexible data workflows that meet your enterprise needs.

 ## Dataflows